Many employers don’t realize how much control they can have over their workers’ compensation premiums.

 7. Report injuries right away.

 As soon as you learn of an injury, the clock starts ticking toward state deadlines for paying or denying benefits.
-For SFM policyholders, reporting right away through the SFM Work Injury Hotline in non-emergency situations ensures that injured workers get the best and most appropriate treatment right away.

 Reporting right away keeps you in compliance with the state deadlines and allows your claims representative to be responsive to your employees.
 Delayed reporting can result in longer-duration claims and higher costs.
+See our injury reporting page for ways to report.

 Watch out for communications breakdowns.
 Employees and supervisors need to know who to contact when an injury occurs, and your organization’s point person for reporting claims needs to act with a sense of urgency.